munetomo-maruyama/bfCPU/README.md

 ## Building the Turing-Complete bfCPU

-One of the most famous examples of a simple, yet fully Turing-complete machine is the architecture proposed in 1993 by Urban Müller of Switzerland, known as Brainf*ck (where * is 'u') [[WikibfCPU]](https://en.wikipedia.org/wiki/Brainfuck).
+One of the most famous examples of a simple, yet fully Turing-complete machine is the architecture proposed in 1993 by Urban Müller of Switzerland, known as Brainf*ck (where * is 'u') [[Wiki bfCPU]](https://en.wikipedia.org/wiki/Brainfuck).
 I have obscured one letter due to the somewhat indelicate nature of the name; in this project, I will refer to this CPU architecture as "bfCPU."
 The bfCPU is an 8-bit CPU with only eight commands.
 Remarkably, these few commands are sufficient to implement any arbitrary algorithm.
 We will actually design this CPU, implement it on an FPGA, and ultimately enjoy the process of turning it into silicon via Tiny Tapeout.

 ## The bfCPU Architecture